-Also two weeks before the race start, dogs entered in the race must undergo a complete physical examination at the Official Vet Check.
+One week before the race starts, dogs entered in the race must undergo a complete physical examination at the Official Vet Check.
 This ensures that all dogs participating in the Yukon Quest are suitably fit to complete the 1,000 mile sled dog race.
 Veteran Yukon Quest mushers are permitted to have their teams examined by a Yukon Quest approved veterinarian, but all rookies and most veterans bring their teams to the Official Vet Checks.

 Strategy and routine are an important part of the race.
 Generally, mushers run their teams in a 50-50 run-rest schedule.
 Typical patterns are “four on, four off”, meaning a four hour run followed by a four hour rest for the dogs.
 Longer runs are becoming more common as sled dogs are bred for greater endurance and training techniques improve.